 If you have more need for speed, sign up for the Richard Petty Driving Experience and drive or ride in a race car at speeds of up to 180 miles per hour.

 Then take a tour of one of the many race shops located in and around the Concord and Mooresville areas.
 Many Monster Energy Cup and other race teams call this area home, so you’re bound to find a favorite here.
 Most have souvenir shops and viewing rooms where you can catch the crew in action.

 Finally, end your racing-themed day with dinner at Big Daddy’s Restaurant and Oyster Bar in Mooresville.
 It has race cars proudly displayed outside, and great seafood and steaks inside.
 Who knows?
 You might even catch a glimpse of your favorite driver here.

 Today, take to the water at the U.S. National Whitewater Center just west of Charlotte on the Catawba River.
 The Center is the world’s largest manmade whitewater river and the home of U.S. Olympic training and trials.

 Here you can go whitewater rafting or kayaking, or take a more leisurely paddle in the flat water of the Catawba.
 If you want to stay dry, try the hiking and mountain bike trails, ropes courses or one of the largest outdoor climbing facilities in the country.

 On weekends, the Whitewater Center opens its zip lines, with one that carries you over the river.
 If it’s an outdoor experience you’re looking for, you can probably find it here.

-Later, wind down with food and drinks at the River’s Edge Bar & Grill, either inside or on the outdoor deck overlooking the river.
-Thursday nights from May through October, the Whitewater River Jam provides music to go with some of the best sunsets around.
+Later, wind down with food and drinks at River’s Edge, either inside or on the outdoor deck overlooking the river.
+And on Thursday, Friday and Saturday evenings from May through September, the Whitewater River Jam provides music to go with some of the best sunsets around.